 Unwilling to explain what she was actually up to over the past two years, Martha simply lets Lucy believe that she was shacking up with a bad boyfriend.
 As such, when Martha exhibits genuinely weird behavior – such as crawling into Lucy and Ted's bed while they're having sex – Lucy cannot comprehend what scarring experiences her little sister truly went through.
 The audience is informed, however, through multiple flashbacks.

-Writer/director Durkin's goal appears to be to strip the sensationalism out of the cult movie.
+Writer/director Durkin's goal appears to be to demystify our concepts of cult life.
 By focusing on the banality of this small group of more or less ordinary people, the inference is that a gang like this might be quietly existing just up the street from you.
-Still, the typical hallmarks of the cult are on display: chiefly that of the charismatic, controlling male leader who establishes arbitrary rules to keep everyone in line, then calmly draws his willful followers into performing disturbing acts.
+Still, the typical cult hallmarks are on display, chiefly the charismatic, controlling male leader who establishes arbitrary rules to keep everyone in line, then calmly draws his willful followers into performing disturbing acts.

-But there's something missing in Martha Marcy May Marlene.
-Let's call it the "first act".
+But there's something missing in Martha Marcy May Marlene: a first act.

 The thing is, we're never privy to just how Martha got roped into this bunch in the first place.
 Although the movie gradually explains that she had been alone and without stable family support at the time she joined up – presumably at the age of 19 – she appears perfectly sane and intelligent.
 Thus it's hard to really accept that she had zero hesitance about what was clearly not just a commune of cool kids hanging out, but a genuine cult fronted by a godlike ringleader.